-If you're making enough money with your music to live, we recommend donating a percentage of your profits to environmental causes via Earth Percent - they work with the most impactful charities in frontline communities, in conservation, and campaigning and direct money from the music industry towards these causes... we're one of them, so that's one reason we're into it!
-Check out the other organisations they contribute towards.
+If you're making enough money with your music to live, we recommend donating a percentage of your profits to environmental causes via Earth% - they choose and monitor a selection of charities that are doing work in frontline communities, in conservation and campaigning and direct money from the music industry towards these causes... we're one of them, so that's one reason we're into it!
+Check out the other organisations they contribute towards via the QR code.